 “Widex Evoke will forever change what people expect from hearing aids.
 I firmly believe that Widex Evoke marks the beginning of new era in hearing aid technology – a new way of thinking.
 It is the first hearing aid that is truly intelligent and grows smarter as you use it.
 Evoke not only learns on the level of the individual device but also across the devices in the Evoke eco-system.
 The perspectives and the potential are breath-taking: Just imagine an EVOKE user in Paris benefiting from the input of an Evoke user in Sydney.
 You can say that WIDEX EVOKE is the world’s first hearing aid that is intelligent today – and even smarter tomorrow” –Jørgen Jensen, Widex President and CEO

-The Widex Evoke is offered in a wide range of styles and will become available in all major hearing aid markets by June 2018.
+The Widex Evoke is offered in a wide range of styles and became available in all major hearing aid markets in the summer of 2018.